jcvdav/EVR_628/README.md

-# EVR_628 - Introduction to Data Management and Visualization for Environmental Scientists
+# EVR 528 / 628 - Intro to Data Management and Visualization for Environmental Scientists

 ## Course description for UM Bulletin
 “_Introduction to Data Management and Visualization for Environmental Scientists_"